langbot-app/Langbot-Wiki/docs/en/deploy/platforms/line.md

 In the LINE developer console, you can further configure the bot's features:

-1. In the "Messaging API" tab, find the "LINE Official Account features" section
+1. In the "Messaging API" tab, find the "LINE Official Account Features" section
 2. Enable or disable the following features as needed:
    - Auto-reply messages
    - Welcome messages when adding friends
    - Group and multi-person chat
    - Greeting when the bot joins a group

-## Effect Demonstration
+## Usage

 After configuration, users can interact with your LINE bot through the following methods: